 I bring a modern approach to sport and knee injury with experience gained from fellowships in Australia and Canada where I worked with several professional sports teams.
 In Canada, I worked with the surgeon for the Stampeders Canadian Football League team.
 The Stampeders were finalists in the Grey Cup (the Canadian version of the Superbowl) that year.
 Back in the UK, I have worked with a UK Strongest Man contender and a European taekwondo champion.
 I bring these experiences to bear with all new cases.

-The job of the ACL is to detect and help control rotation of the knee; it feeds back the knee position to your brain and muscles.
+The job of the ACL is to detect and help control the rotation of the knee.
+The ACL detects and feeds back the knee position to your brain and muscles.
 Where rotation is excessive it acts as a checkrein to prevent excessive rotational movement.
-If the body fails to control this rotation and the ACL fails a checkrein the forces may be sufficient to tear the ACL.
+If the body fails to control this rotation and the ACL fails a checkrein then the ACL may be torn.
 The ACL is one of several restraints that prevent rotation of the knee.
 Any of those anatomic elements involved in preventing rotation can be injured in combination.
 This includes the menisci, the bone, the joint capsule, the collateral ligaments and even the posterior cruciate ligament in severe cases.

 Physiotherapy alone can significantly improve knee stability, however, it does not restore the ligament.
 Most people wanting to get back to sports will need an ACL reconstruction but there are of course exceptions.